 A tongue tie occurs when the frenulum under the tongue is attached too close to the tip of the tongue, shortening the mobility and range of motion of the tongue.
 Moms who suspect their child may have a tongue tie may notice:

-- Inability to latch
+- Inability to stick tongue out

 - Poor weight gain

 To treat the lip tie, the dentists at Dentistry for Children utilize top of the line laser technology to safely eliminate the lip tie.
 This procedure is virtually painless and completed right in our office.
 If a lip tie is a concern, please talk to your pediatrician or dentist and discuss your options.